Skip to content

 In the 21st century, between 2005 and 2008, a new gate was constructed to recreate the grandeur of the original design.

-This project involved the use of 15 tonnes of iron and 100,000 gold leaves, financed predominantly by the public works group Monnoyeur to mark its 100th anniversary.
+This project used 15 tonnes of iron and 100,000 gold leaves, financed predominantly by the public works group Monnoyeur, to mark its 100th anniversary.

 The new gate, however, sparked controversy due to its deviation from the “last known state” rule for restoring old buildings and the relocation of an equestrian statue of Louis XIV.